Rush Limbaugh, having more fun than a human being should be allowed to have, serving humanity.

 Okay.

-Basically try to define him based on what's considered by his campaign strength.
+Basically, try to define him based on what's considered by his campaign strength.

-Uh and that was grossly unfair.
+And that was grossly unfair.

-People don't really know Governor Romney, even though he's run for president twice, is because he's never told them uh who he is.
+People don't really know Governor Romney, even though he's run for president twice, is because he's never told them who he is.

 He's never told them what motivates him.